-Parsnips are rich in vitamin B, vitamin C and minerals like Potassium.
+In addition parsnips are rich in vitamin B, vitamin C and minerals like potassium.
 Potassium is an essential component of cell and body fluids that aids controlling blood pressure and heart rate by countering effects of sodium.

 Your clean eating parsnip soup recipe

 Now it’s your turn!
 Share with us your favorite parsnip (soup) recipe in the comment section below!